BECU home equity review

 Get fixed- and variable-rate options in a HELOC, if you qualify for membership.

 BECU only offers one home equity product, a home equity line of credit (HELOC) with flexible terms and no lender fees.
-But while this HELOC comes with many advantages, as a credit union product, you have to be a member to take advantage.
-And BECU’s membership is limited mostly to the Pacific Northwest.
+While this HELOC comes with many advantages, as a credit union product, you must be a member to take advantage — and membership is mostly limited to the Pacific Northwest.

 |Loan products offered||HELOC|

 |Minimum credit score||Not listed, but most banks require at least a 620 FICO score|